How do I get a library card?

 |DVD/Blu-Ray Case - lost or damaged||$1.50 per case|

 |CD-Rs||$1.00 per disc|

 Need to pay using your debit or credit card?
 Visit our online payment portal.
 You may use American Express, Discover, MasterCard, or Visa.
 The minimum amount for a credit transaction is $1.00.

 An item may be renewed up to 3 times, provided it has not been requested by another patron.
 All items should automatically renew themselves 3 days before their due date unless another patron has requested the item.
 Items are eligible for automatic renewal up to 3 times.

 Do you have a copy machine?

-There are three black and white copy machines.
-Two are in the electronic services area, and a third one is near the entrance of Youth Services.
-Copies are 10 cents per sheet.
+There are two copy machines available for public use in the electronic services area.
+Copies are 10 cents per page for black & white or 25 cents for color.
 The machines take nickels, dimes, quarters, and $1 bills.